 After a few seconds, an interactive patent family map corresponding to the patent publication number will be displayed.

-The patent family nodes highlighted in green color corresponds to granted patents, whereas the patent family nodes highlighted in blue color corresponds to an application number.
-The patent family nodes highlighted in green and red color corresponds to U.S. granted patents.
+The patent family nodes highlighted in pale yellow color corresponds to granted patents, whereas the patent family nodes highlighted in grey color corresponds to an application number.
+The patent family nodes highlighted in pale yellow and red color corresponds to U.S. granted patents.